jamesheald/COIN/README.md

 [P,S] = obj.plot_COIN(S,w);
 ```
 This will generate a state | context plot and a predicted probabilities plot.
 The structure P contains the data that is plotted (view the generate_figures method in COIN.m to see how the data in P is plotted).
 The plots may take some time to generate, as they require contexts in multiple particles and multiple runs to be relabelled on each trial.
 Once the contexts have been relabelled, the variables to be plotted are averaged across particles and runs.
 In general, the more runs there are, the cleaner the results will be.

+### Storing variables

+The store property is a cell array that can be used to indicate which variables need to be stored.
+Each cell of this array contains the name (a string) of a variable.

+### Model fitting

 ### Integrating out observation noise
 The basic simulation above have performed inference conditioned on a random sequence of observation noise.
 We can repeat the simulation multiple times (each based on a different sequence of observation noise) using the property *R*.
 For example, to run 2 simulations, call